 "Once you hit day nine, you start accessing some really crazy shit.
 Your subconscious starts filling in the blanks.
 I started to feel like I was channelling spirits.
 I was convinced my music was a gift from God."

-Claire Elise Boucher—known to the world as Grimes—is a paradox wrapped in neon and machine code.
-She's a self-taught producer who lived in a Montreal crack den with no heat, a neuroscience dropout who dated the world's richest man, and a transhumanist mother fighting for custody of children named X Æ A-Xii, Exa Dark Sideræl, and Techno Mechanicus.
+Claire Elise Boucher, known to the world as Grimes, defies easy summary.
+Self-taught producer who lived in a Montreal crack den with no heat.
+Neuroscience dropout who dated the world's richest man.
+Transhumanist mother fighting for custody of children named X Æ A-Xii, Exa Dark Sideræl, and Techno Mechanicus.

 TL;DR: Why Grimes is an Enneagram Type 7